 An area of disturbed weather (Invest 94L)

-in the southern Caribbean between Colombia and Nicaragua has seen a slow increase in thunderstorm activity and organization this morning, and has the potential to develop into a tropical depression on Monday or Tuesday.
+in the southern Caribbean off the coast of Colombia has changed little this morning, but has the potential to develop into a tropical depression on Monday or Tuesday.
 Satellite images

-show that 94L has a modest amount of heavy thunderstorms, and the activity is showing signs of organization, with a large curved band to the west, and a bit of upper-level outflow to the north and west.
+show that 94L has a limited amount of heavy thunderstorms, but the activity is showing signs of organization, with several curved bands trying to form, and a bit of upper-level outflow to the north and west.
 Water vapor

 satellite images show a large amount of dry air lies to the north over the northern Caribbean, and this dry air may be slowing development.
 SSTs are warm, 29°C, and wind shear as analyzed